 Safaa Anan, my mom, a heroic teacher and a role model who has forged the person I am today.
-Brought up by my grandpa who was a great elementary school teacher too, my mom highly praised teaching, planting in me an eagerness for learning.
+Brought up by my grandpa who was an elementary school teacher too, my mom highly praised teaching, planting in me an eagerness for learning.
 She taught me how learning is absolutely not just a need, but rather a stimulated want and a way of living.
 Arriving in Canada holding onto her teachings and onto a dream, I started the journey of furthering my education through postgraduate studies leading to a PhD.
 Through this journey, I was able to observe how my needs were promoted —according to Maslow— to the top of his hierarchy, where self-actualization is found.
 At every station, it has unspeakably amused my soul to feel I am one step closer to my dream of being a teacher.

 Meanwhile, I have been deeply thoughtful: what amazing opportunities I was given, how I was warmly welcomed, endlessly helped, and mentally supported, and how much of love I witnessed along the way, as well as how furthering my education helped me accomplish the level of self-consciousness I was seeking.
 During this self-development process, guided by my mom’s morals and honoured by her history, I have remained keen on being a peer tutor and a teaching assistant in every program that I have been a part of.
 I felt, in this way, I was returning the favour.
 Part of my job was to academically help my tutees, and also to socially integrate them.
 I was privileged that they shared with me the challenges they had, and I shared with them my experience.
 It was really wonderful and pleasing to observe how they were up to their challenges.
 With minimal guidance, they were all brilliant, and I discovered that all what they lacked was big smiles, big hearts and opportunities.
 Reflecting on their journey as well as mine, I realized how being embraced and cheered in our new homeland, Canada, could be a magic, that contributes to a significant change in one's life, and such experience made me learn to advocate for the ability of individuals to reach their full potential, regardless of their identities.